 Earle’s on Crenshaw

-While it's not entirely vegan, Earle’s on Crenshaw (3864 Crenshaw Blvd, Los Angeles, CA 90008) is an iconic family-owned business that has offered an extensive vegan menu for years, with chili dogs, burgers, smothered fries and desserts guaranteed to make the mouth water.
+While it's not entirely vegan, Earle’s on Crenshaw (3864 Crenshaw Blvd, Los Angeles 90008) is an iconic family-owned business that has offered an extensive vegan menu for years, with chili dogs, burgers, smothered fries and desserts guaranteed to make the mouth water.

 Misha’s Kind Foods

 Certified raw vegan/living foods chef Ian Martin first studied the art of vegan cheese-making at Juliano’s Raw and Matthew Kenney’s MAKE, then launched his line of creamy probiotic tree nut cheeses and schmears.
-Misha's Kind Foods is now beloved at farmers’ markets across LA, including Brentwood, Mar Vista, Sherman Oaks, Calabasas and Beverly Hills.
-Misha's non-dairy cheese spreads are available at retail stores like Besties Vegan Paradise, MillCross Coffee Bar & Kitchen (11050 Washington Blvd, Culver City), Larchmont Village Wine (223 N. Larchmont Blvd) and more.
-Misha's recently earned a kosher certification, as well.
+Misha's Kind Foods is now beloved at farmers’ markets across the city, along with numerous locations of Ralph's and Wal-Mart.
+Misha's non-dairy cheese spreads come in many delicious flavors and are available at retail stores like Besties Vegan Paradise, MillCross Coffee Bar & Kitchen, Larchmont Village Wine and more.
+Misha's has a kosher certification, as well.

 Stuff I Eat

-Originally started as a catering business with a mission to provide “access to good quality, healthy food,” Stuff I Eat (114 N Market St, Inglewood 90301) is now a staple of Inglewood, known for its generous brunch platters, organic and gluten-free-friendly lunches, and astounding desserts by the effervescent soon-to-be-cookbook author Chef Babette.
+Originally started as a catering business with a mission to provide “access to good quality, healthy food,” Stuff I Eat (114 N Market St, Inglewood 90301) is now a staple of Inglewood, known for its generous brunch platters, organic and gluten-free lunches, and fantastic desserts by the effervescent Chef Babette.

 Uncle Eddie’s Vegan Cookies

 The big food truck with the cartoon cheeseburger logo can be found on street corners all over LA.
-Friends Kori Vines, Kendall Patterson, Phillip Bennett, and Naeem Outler - all former NCAA athletes - they say their mission at Vurger Guyz is simple: “changing lives one bite at a time.”
+Friends Kori Vines, Kendall Patterson, Phillip Bennett, and Naeem Outler - all former NCAA athletes - they say their mission at Vurger Guyz (788 S. Grand Ave, Los Angeles 90017) is simple: “changing lives one bite at a time.”
 One bite of their Beyond Meat burgers and tacos will have eaters everywhere looking to get #Vurgerfied.
 Follow @vurgerguyz for their latest stops.